sattvik/liberator-transit/README.md

 * `:initial-buffer-size`: The initial buffer size to use when generating the output.
 Note that the buffer will automatically grow as needed.
 It probably only makes sense to change this if you are serialising very large objects.
+* `:handlers`: a map of write handlers that will be passed directly to transit

 liberator-transit looks for its options in the Liberator context under they key `:liberator-transit`.
 As such you can set options anywhere in your resource